centenor/mikoomi-zabbix-mongodb-monitoring/README.md

 **In general: try to use Zabbix and MongoDB versions "close" to each other and use the scripts from the right directory.** There will be a merge of versions and only new releases of MongoDB and Zabbix will be supported in some point in time later on, and then hopefully this confusion will be cleared.

 * **Zabbix 3.0.x and up:** there is a partially done and working script for this Zabbix version.
-Please test it using the `mongodb-3.2` directory as a basline.
+Please test it using the `mongodb-zabbix-3.2` directory as a basline.
 Any improvements on this are welcome for this part of the tool.
 That script should also support MongoDB version 3.2 as the directory suggests.
-* **Zabbix 2.4.x:** you should use files from the directory `mongodb-2.4` with the prefixes `-24` (`MongoDB_Plugin_template_export-24.xml`, `mikoomi-mongodb-plugin-24.php` and `mikoomi-mongodb-plugin-24.sh`) at any place where this README tells you about the version without the suffix.
-This may also work with MongoDB 3.0, but it's not guaranteed.
-* **Zabbix 2.2 and below:** You should just use `mongodb-2.2` directory and the documentation below in this README.
+* **Zabbix 2.2 and below:** You should just use `mongodb-zabbix-2.2` directory and the documentation below in this README.

 Setup and Configuration
 =======================